In a Glance: India’s Major Welfare Programmes

 Samagra Shiksha- An Integrated Scheme for School Education

-- Government of India’s flagship school education programme extending from pre-school to senior secondary classes in accordance with the Sustainable Development Goal (SDG) for education.
+- GoI’s flagship school education programme extending from pre-school to senior secondary classes in accordance with the Sustainable Development Goal for education.

 - Created by integrating the Sarva Shiksha Abhiyan (SSA), Rashtriya Madhyamik Shiksha Abhiyan (RMSA), and Teacher Education (TE).